Academic Integrity at Maryland

 Plagiarism is presenting the words or ideas of another—from an article, a website, a classmate, etc.—as your own work.
 This often happens when you fail to cite, or acknowledge, the source of information or words in a written exercise.

-Plagiarism is a serious academic violations, even if it is done unintentionally.
+Plagiarism is a serious academic violation, even if it is done unintentionally.
 Graduate students found to have committed plagiarism face potential suspension or expulsion from the University.
 For nonimmigrant student visa holders, that may also mean termination of legal status in the US.

 The short answer is to always provide proper citation for any words, ideas, images, data, etc. that you use from a source in your assignments, projects, or papers.
 If the idea or the words didn’t come from you, you need a citation!
 See the back of this guide for more information on proper citation.

-- Start your assignments early and keep track of the sources you consult.
+- Start your assignments early and keep track of the sources you consult

-- Ask your instructor about what citation style you should use.
+- Ask your instructor about what citation style you should use

 - Never cut and paste from a source into your paper!